-- FluentU — FluentU uses real-world video clips, subtitles and a super cool feature that allows you to click on any word to see not only a definition but examples.
-Content is authentic and the selection is so immense there’s sure to be lots to pique your interest.
+- FluentU — FluentU uses authentic video clips, subtitles and a super cool feature that allows you to click on any word to see not only a definition but examples.
+Content is really native and the selection is so immense there’s sure to be lots to pique your interest.

 Other sites use scripted content.
 FluentU uses a natural approach that helps you ease into the Spanish language and culture over time.
 You’ll learn Spanish as it’s actually spoken by real people.